 - Being fed half rations

-- Not being paid in a month
+- No pay in a month

 - Harsh weather during one of the coldest winters in recent Welsh history

-- The availability of ships in February had been inadequate with some being either postponed or cancelled
+- The availability of ships in February had been inadequate with some voyages being either postponed or cancelled

 The Kinmel Park Riots began March 4, 1919 and continued into the following day.
 It began as looting before growing into a riot of 200 men.

 When it was over, property was damaged, five men were dead and 23 were wounded.
 Some were arrested.
 The dead were buried next to approximately 200 solders who had died of the Spanish flu pandemic.